-What is Structural Damage?
+What Is Car Frame Damage / Structural Damage?

 How Does Structural Damage Happen?

 When a car is in an accident, the frame or body can be bent, broken, or compromised.
 A unibody vehicle’s design allows it to absorb crash forces better than a body-on-frame one, improving safety for occupants of these cars.
 Unfortunately, a unibody vehicle can more easily develop major structural damage in a crash.

 If the cost to repair a given vehicle exceeds its value before the accident, the insurance company will likely declare the car a total loss.
 Totaled vehicles are usually scrapped and issued what’s known as a salvage title.
 Be wary of any used car repaired and sold with a salvaged title, no matter how great a deal it seems.

 Can You Fix a Car With a Bent Frame?